Hi! I am Dr M Szalay and I have performed over 900 facelifts and necklifts using a minimally invasive technique I call the Lift-Plus.

 As you age, the SMAS and platysma weaken, causing parts of your face and neck to sag and possibly wrinkle (see diagram below).

-In order to work, a facelift needs to tighten the SMAS, lifting your tissues into a more youthful position.
+Tightening the SMAS, lifts your tissues into a more youthful position.

 HOW IS A STANDARD FACELIFT PERFORMED?